 - encouraging public officials to disclose information on suspected wrongdoing in the public sector

 - offering protections to ‘whistleblowers’ from reprisal action

 - ensuring disclosures are properly investigated.

-The Commission is an Executive Agency in the Health Minister’s portfolio.
+The Commission is an Executive Agency in the portfolio of the Minister for Health and Aged Care.
 Staff are employed under the Public Service Act 1999.
 The Australian Public Service (APS) is a career-based public service that provides workplaces that are free from discrimination, patronage and favouritism; and recognises the diversity of the Australian community and fosters diversity in the workplace.
 The workplace diversity section provides more information.

 As part of its functions the Commission actively seeks to engage with a broad cross section of the community, particularly people with a living experience of mental health difficulties, their families and carers.
 One mechanism we use to do that is surveys.

-Surveys are usually conducted electronically via our page on Citizen Space, an online consultation hub operated by Delib Limited.
-The Commission's Survey Policy sets out how we will use, store and disclose the information you provide when you respond to a survey.
+Surveys are usually conducted electronically via our Engagement HQ website, an online consultation hub operated by Bang the Table Ltd. The Commission's Survey Policy sets out how we will use, store and disclose the information you provide when you respond to a survey.